gctools-outilsgc/gcconnex/README.md

 likely the branch that you want.
 Use this for contributing to development, and for production environments.

-<strong>Staging:</strong> Pre-release version used by TBS-SCT employees for development (not stable)
+<strong>Staging:</strong> Pre-release version used by TBS-SCT employees for development (not stable).
-<strong>1.*</strong> branches that are previous versions of Elgg and don't contain modifications
+<strong>1.*</strong> branches that are previous versions of Elgg and don't contain modifications.
 <strong>devel-*</strong> branches used by TBS-SCT employees to share code with each other